Where to See Weird Animals

 SITUATION

-This is a map of all the oddball animals around the country that may only exist in one or two spots.
-These are the strange creatures that you go out of your way to see.
-Who wouldn't want to see a puffin, squid, crane, salamander, otter or --the granddaddy of all freakish North American animals--the manatee?
+This is a map of all the oddball animals.
+Most are the strange creatures that you go out of your way to see.
+Who wouldn't want to see a puffin, squid, crane, gila monster, otter or --the granddaddy of all freakish North American animals--the manatee?
+Others are here because they represent a rare opportunity to see or interact with an animal that is widespread.
+For example, beavers are everywhere, but difficult to see.

 BEST PLACES TO SEE THESE UNUSUAL ANIMALS